-OF REAL ESTATE By virtue and in execution of the Power of Sale contained in a certain mortgage given by James MacGillivary to Mortgage Electronic Registration Systems, Inc. as nominee for Bank of America, N.A. dated September 25, 2015, recorded at the Middlesex County (Southern District) Registry of Deeds in Book 66198, Page 460; said mortgage was then assigned to Bank of America, N.A. by virtue of an assign-ment dated July 28, 2016, and record-ed in Book 67740, Page 60; and fur-ther assigned to Specialized Loan Servicing, LLC by virtue of an assign-ment dated April 21, 2017, and record-ed in Book 69188, Page 334; and fur-ther assigned to U.S. Bank Trust, N.A., as Trustee for LSF10 Master Participation Trust by virtue of an assignment dated February 11, 2019, and recorded in Book 72227, Page 507; of which mortgage the under-signed is the present holder for breach of conditions of said mortgage and for the purpose of foreclosing the same will be sold at PUBLIC AUCTION at 10:00 AM on February 8, 2021, on the mortgaged bremises.
-This property has 10:00 AM on February 8, 2021, on the mortgaged premises.
+OF REAL ESTATE

+By virtue and in execution of the Power of Sale contained in a certain mortgage given by James MacGillivary to Mortgage Electronic Registration Systems, Inc. as nominee for Bank of America, N.A. dated September 25, 2015, recorded at the Middlesex County (Southern District) Registry of Deeds in Book 66198, Page 460; said mortgage was then assigned to Bank of America, N.A. by virtue of an assignment dated July 28, 2016, and recorded in Book 67740, Page 60; and further assigned to Specialized Loan Servicing, LLC by virtue of an assignment dated April 21, 2017, and recorded in Book 69188, Page 334; and further assigned to U.S. Bank Trust, N.A., as Trustee for LSF10 Master Participation Trust by virtue of an assignment dated February 11, 2019, and recorded in Book 72227, Page 507; of which mortgage the undersigned is the present holder for breach of conditions of said mortgage and for the purpose of foreclosing the same will be sold at PUBLIC AUCTION at 10:00 AM on February 8, 2021, on the mortgage d premises.
+This property has will be sold at Foblic AdCTION at 10:00 AM on February 8, 2021, on the mortgaged premises.
 This property has the address of 26 Mill Street, Maynard, MA 01754.
-The entire mortgaged premises, all and singular, the premis-es as described in said mortgage:
+The entire mortgaged premises, all and singular, the premises as described in said mortgage:

-The following described property: The land with the buildings thereon situated and with the buildings thereof situated on the Southerly side of Main Street, in Maynard, Middlesex County, Massachusetts, bounded and described as follows; Beginning at a stone bound set in the ground on the Southerly side of said Main Street, at land now or formerly of John Kudzeimer et ux, thence running in a Southeasterly direction Fifty -Four (54) foot to enother bound oct in the Feet, to another bound set in the ground; Thence turning and running is a still more southeasterly direction, still on land now or formerly of John Kudzelmer et ux, Fifty-One and 25/100 (51.25) feet to a stone bound at land now or formedy of Waldron: Thonce turning and running Westerly on said Waldron's land, Seventy-Six and 85/100 (76.85) feet, to said Mill Street; 85/100 (76.85) feet, to said Mill Street; Thence turning and running Northerly Forty-Eight and 18/100 (48.18) feet, and Northeasterly, Forty-Seven and 4/10 (47.4) feet on said Mill Street to said Main Street; Thence turning and running Easterly on said Main Street, forty-one and 18/100 (41.18) feet, to the point of beginning.
-Being the same parcel conveyed to James Macgillivary from John Herbet Gardner and from John Herbet Gardner and Cherylann Gardner, by virtue of a dead Cherylann Gardner, by virtue of a dead dated 8/23/2001, recorded 8/27/ 2001, in deed book 33526, page 280, county of Middlesex, state of Massachusetts Assessor's Parcel No: 18-48
+The following described property: The land with the buildings thereon situated tand with the buildings thereon studied on the Southerly side of Main Street, the Easterly side of Mill Street, in Maynard, Middlesex County, Massachusetts, bounded and described as follows; Beginning at a stone bound set in the ground on the Southerly side of said Main Street, at land now or formerly of John Kudzeimer et ux, thence running in a Southeasterly direction Fifty -Four (54) feet, to another bound set in the ground; Thence turning and running is a still more southeasterly direction, still on land now or formerly of John Kudzelmer et ux, Fifty-One and 25/100 (51.25) feet to a stone bound at land now or formerly of Waldron; Thence turning and running Westerly on said Waldron's land, Seventy-Six and 85/100 (76.85) feet, to said Mill Street; 85/100 (76.85) feet, to said Mill Street; Thence turning and running Northerly Forty-Eight and 18/100 (48.18) feet, and Northeasterly, Forty-Seven and 4/10 (47.4) feet on said Mill Street to said Main Street; Thence turning and running Easterly on said Main Street, forty-one and 18/100 (41.18) feet, to the point of beginning.
+Being the same parcel conveyed to James Macgillivary from John Herbet Gardner and from John Herbet Gardner and from John Herbet Gardner and Cherylann Gardner, by virtue of a deed dated 8/23/2001, recorded 8/27/ 2001, in deed book 33526, page 280, county of Middlesex, state of Massachusetts.
+Assessor's Parcel No:

-Subject to and with the benefit of ease subject to all with the bench of ease-ments, reservation, restrictions, and taking of record, if any, insofar as the same are now in force and applicable.
-In the event of any typographical error set forth herein in the legal description of the premises, the description as set forth and contained in the mortgage forth and contained in the mortgage with all the improvements now or here-after erected on the property and all easements, rights, appurtenances, rents, royalties, mineral, oil and gas rights and profits, water rights and stock and all fixtures now or hereafter a part of the property.
+ments, reservation, restrictions, and taking of record, if any, insofar as the same are now in force and applicable.
+In the event of any typographical error set forth herein in the legal description of the premises, the description as set forth and contained in the methada. forth and contained in the mortgage shall control by reference.
+Together with all the improvements now or hereafter erected on the property and all easements, rights, appurtenances, rents, royalties, mineral, oil and gas rights and profits, water rights and stock and all fixtures now or hereafter a part of the property.
 All replacements and additions shall also be covered by this sale.